megsputra/algolia-se-assessment/README.md

 - Recommended browser: Chrome

 ### Feedback
 It took quite long for me to figure out how frontend works as someone who has never done any frontend work.
+Great learning experience